Financial-Times/careers/README.md

-Hi there! 👋 FT Tech here
+Hi! 👋 We're FT Tech
 ============

 We're looking for a software developer to join our team who shares our love for the web, our passion for performance